Homeowners Association of La Casa, Inc.

 - All rents, maintenance fees and co-op mortgage fees are due and payable in advance on the first day of each month.
 All checks payable to the Corporation may be placed in the check box at the office.

-- All mail will be delivered to your home by the U.S. Postal Service upon the installation of a mail box prescribed by the U.S. Postal Service Standard Rural Mailbox requirements and La Casa standards.
+- All mail will be delivered to your home by the U.S. Postal Service upon the installation of a mailbox prescribed by the U.S. Postal Service Standard Rural Mailbox requirements and La Casa standards.
 The Park will repair or replace damaged or rusted mailboxes and posts.
 All mailboxes and posts must be black.
 Cleaning and painting are the responsibility of the homeowner.

 - La Casa is a resident-owned community.
 Accordingly, no Homeowner shall own and/or have an ownership interest in more than three (3) homes in the Park at any one time.
-For the purposes of this rule, “Homeowner” is defined to include the owner(s) of the manufactures home and/or a Membership Certificate in the Corporation, the spouse, children and/or parents of any such owner(s), and any trust, corporation, limited liability company and/or similar entity or entities in which a Homeowner (as defined in this rule) holds a beneficial and/or material interest.
+For the purposes of this rule, “Homeowner” is defined to include the owner(s) of the manufactured home and/or a Membership Certificate in the Corporation, the spouse, children and/or parents of any such owner(s), and any trust, corporation, limited liability company and/or similar entity or entities in which a Homeowner (as defined in this rule) holds a beneficial and/or material interest.

 - Residents of La Casa cannot be employed by the management of the Park.

 - Yard trash and such items as dead palm fronds and small tree limbs will be picked up free once each week.
-Yard waste shall be placed at the street the evening before pickup and must comply with the following County rules: Yard waste must be placed in garbage cans or bags; garbage cans may not be larger than 32 gallons and are not to be filled above the top of the can; yard trimmings that cannot be placed in cans or bags must be securely tied and bundles must not be longer than four feet or more than 16 inches in diameter; cans, bags or bundles must not weigh more than forty (40) pounds.
+Yard waste shall be placed at the street the evening before pickup and must comply with the following County rules: Yard waste must be placed in garbage cans or bags; garbage cans may not be larger than thirty-two (32) gallons and are not to be filled above the top of the can; yard trimmings that cannot be placed in cans or bags must be securely tied and bundles must not be longer than four feet or more than sixteen (16) inches in diameter; cans, bags or bundles must not weigh more than forty (40) pounds.

 - Alterations or plantings of any kind to the common property shall not be allowed without prior written permission from Management.
 Requests for such alterations shall be submitted in writing to Management.